Authentic Lessons for 21st Century Learning

 Once students have finished taking notes, ask them to share some of their takeaways with their groups.
 Then, ask for volunteers to share some of their answers with the class.

-Additionally, explain to students that, since its inception, the Great Green Wall initiative has evolved from simply planting a wall of trees to supporting a myriad of conservation strategies.
-This means planting more sustainable crops rather than cash crops, crop rotation methods, sustainable irrigation practices, grazing rotation methods, etc.
+Additionally, explain to students that, since its inception, the Great Green Wall initiative has evolved from simply planting a wall of trees to supporting a wide range of conservation strategies.
+One example is the emphasis on growing more sustainable crops, rather than crops that will sell to other regions.
+Others include implementing crop rotation methods, using sustainable irrigation practices, etc.

 Evaluate